dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   since the 1970s, inherently carries a monetary premium.
 Consequently, they view real estate not solely as an investment opportunity but as a primary place of residence, with potential for future profit upon sale.
-Many

-  individuals invest their entire equity in their homes (sometimes with 150% debt) due to the common belief that \'property values always appreciate,\' without delving into the reasons behind this trend.
+Many individuals invest their entire equity in their homes (sometimes with 150% debt) due to the common belief that \'property values always appreciate,' without delving into the reasons behind this trend.
-  It\'s crucial to remember that the poor monetary management by central banks compels people to seek stores of value for their money.
+  It's crucial to remember that the poor monetary management by central banks compels people to seek stores of value for their money.
 In light of this, why not allocate this monetary premium into the currency itself?

-  In conclusion, I\'d like to point out that the journey of adopting the orange pill may not always be easy, and I\'m asserting that this isn\'t necessarily the definitive argument on how to do it.
-To be candid, this is the first paper I\'ve ever written outside of school and university settings.
+  In conclusion, I'd like to point out that the journey of adopting the orange pill may not always be easy, and I'm asserting that this isn't necessarily the definitive argument on how to do it.
+To be candid, this is the first paper I've ever written outside of school and university settings.
 I embarked on this endeavor not only to prove to myself that I can write but also to develop and explore ideas to their logical conclusions, to test if they can stand on their own merits.

-  We can all make educated guesses about where bitcoin\'s price is headed, but in reality, who truly knows?
+  We can all make educated guesses about where bitcoin's price is headed, but in reality, who truly knows?
 Tomorrow, it may surge to
-  \$60k or plummet to zero.
-Nonetheless, I remain appreciative of the valuable lessons I\'ve learned on this journey.
+  $60k or plummet to zero.
+Nonetheless, I remain appreciative of the valuable lessons I've learned on this journey.
 These lessons encompass concepts like reducing time preference, maintaining consistent effort, embracing a diet of unprocessed foods, recognizing the importance of family and friends, and understanding the perils of excessive alcohol consumption.
-These are lessons that I\'ve gathered during my journey, and I intend to carry them forward and share them with others indefinitely.
+These are lessons that I've gathered during my journey, and I intend to carry them forward and share them with others indefinitely.